Android-PowerUser/Windroid_11/README.md

 Complete.
 You are viewing Windroid 11!

+For the next start, long press on an empty space in your Android home screen and select Widget and find a small icon from the app Termux:Widget and place it on the home screen.
+When you press it, Windroid 11 will start

 ## If you get an error while installing
 If you no longer have access to your storage due to duplicate termux-setup-storage, try deleting the permissions on the Termux storage and then(!):
 ```